Createcafe3d/Platform-Lifter/lib/PeachDuino/README.md

 ###Methods

 ####Communication
-* void sendHeightMicrometer(unsigned int height) _(Used to tell the printer software the current height in Micrometers)_
+* void sendHeightMicrometer(unsigned long height) _(Used to tell the printer software the current height in Micrometers)_
-* void sendDripCount(unsigned int drips) _(Used to tell the printer software the current number of drips [Use as alternative to sendHeightMicrometer])_
+* void sendDripCount(unsigned long drips) _(Used to tell the printer software the current number of drips [Use as alternative to sendHeightMicrometer])_

 ####Helper
-* bool process() _(This method process data in the serial buffer and should be called very regularly Returns True if data read.)_
+* short process() _(This method process data in the serial buffer and should be called very regularly [see Missed and Damaged Messages], Returns number of bytes read)_
 * unsigned int success() _(Number of successfullly recieved messages.)_
 * unsigned int fails() _(Number of failed messages.
 This may not include messages that did not arrive.)_
 * unsigned long recieved() _(Number of bytes recieved.)_